 The following are requirements for admission:

-4. Graduate Record Exam (GRE).
-The Verbal, Quantitative and Analytical Writing sections of the Graduate Record Exam, taken within five years of the date of application, are not required for admission to the master’s program but may be submitted as additional evidence of preparation for graduate study.
+- Graduate Record Exam (GRE).
+The Verbal, Quantitative, and Analytical Writing sections of the Graduate Record Exam, taken within five years of the date of application, are required for admission to the master’s program for those applicants whose undergraduate GPA is less than 3.0.
 While the program does not utilize hard and fast cutoff scores for the GRE, as a guideline the following minimum GRE scores are considered positive evidence of a candidate’s verbal and quantitative reasoning and analytical writing abilities:

 Verbal, 470; Quantitative, 540; Writing, 4.5 (if the test was taken prior to August 1, 2011)